stefand-0/neoh/README.md

 ```

 # In Conclusion...
-It provides a more declarative way to write testbenches.
+• It provides a more declarative way to write testbenches.
+• No more boilerplate code with complex hierarchies.
+• And more modular syntax.